dcunited001/dcunited001.github.io/_pages/writing.md

 release IP that is positive and beneficial.

-I've found that my true power all along is by connecting the right people with the right people and the right ideas.
+I've found that my true power all along is by connecting the right people with the right people and ideas.
 I found that, while I may never amount to anything myself, I am perfectly content acheiving nothing and knowing that I've planted the the right seeds in the right places.

 ## [Writing On Writing and Other Writings](#writing-on-writing)